Stretching and Lyapunov Exponents of Polymers in Ultra-Dilute Turbulent Solutions: Methods of analysis

-To understand how this works, we reflect on the geometry of the SVD.
-The matrix $F$ acts on a material (reference) vector $f_R$ as follows: the matrix $V$ is a rotation matrix whose columns are the eigenvectors $r_i$ of $F^T F$.
-The initial action $V^T f_R$ rotates $f_R$ and expresses its Cartesian components in the basis defined by the $r_i$.
-Next, $\Sigma$, a diagonal matrix with entries $\sigma_i$, performs a pure stretch by scaling each of these components.
-Finally, the matrix $W$, whose columns are the eigenvectors of $F F^T$, rotates the stretched vector from the $r_i$ basis to the Cartesian components of the spatial vector $f$.
+rotates \(f_R\) and expresses its Cartesian components in the basis defined by the \(r_i\).
+Next, \(\Sigma\), a diagonal matrix with entries \(\sigma_i\), performs a pure stretch by scaling each of these components.
+Finally, the matrix \(W\), whose columns are the eigenvectors of

+rotates the stretched vector from the \(r_i\) basis to the Cartesian components of the spatial vector \(f\).